matanbt/GASLITE/README.md

 ## Demo Notebook
-For a quick demonstration of the attack, see the [demo notebook](./demo.ipynb).
-It showcases the attack on concept-specific queries with a single adversarial passage.
-[TODO - add link to colab with a cached run; githubtocolab.com ?]
+For a quick demonstration of the attack, see the [demo notebook](./demo.ipynb), or run it [in Colab](http://githubtocolab.com/matanbt/gaslite/blob/main/demo.ipynb), showcasing the attack on concept-specific queries with a single adversarial passage.

 ## Setup
 The project requires Python `3.8.5` and on and the installation of `pip install -r requirements.txt` (preferably in an isolated `venv`).

 When cloning the project make sure to load included submodules, e.g. by: `git clone --recurse-submodules`.
-For additional dependencies see [Dependencies](#dependencies) section.
+For details on dependencies see [Dependencies](#dependencies) section.

 [//]: # (To update the submodules to the latest commit, run the following command:)
 [//]: # (; git submodule update --remote)